 Run Compatibility Troubleshooter

 If the program is not running in compatibility mode, you need to run the Compatibility troubleshooter.
-To do so, open the App properties, switch to Compatibility, and click on Run compatibility troubleshooter.
+Open the App properties, switch to Compatibility, and click on Run compatibility troubleshooter.

 This will run the compatibility troubleshooter in Windows 11.
 On the Select troubleshooting option, select the Try recommended settings.